 Natalie Wolchover summarises Mehta and Schwab (MeSc14).

 Wiatowski et al, (WiGB17) and Shwartz-Ziv, and Tishby (ShTi17) argue that looking at neural networks as random fields with energy propagation dynamics provides some insight to how they work.
-More impressivley, IMO, Haber and Ruthotto argue you can improve NNs by looking at them as Hamiltonian ODEs.
+More impressively, IMO, Haber and Ruthotto leverage some similar insights to argue you can improve NNs by looking at them as Hamiltonian ODEs.

 - MeSc14: (2014) An exact mapping between the Variational Renormalization Group and Deep Learning.
 ArXiv:1410.3831 [Cond-Mat, Stat].